 The duty to disclose information relates to both paper and electronic documentation and/or information in your possession or control.
 The specific information required to be disclosed varies depending on whether the matter is a parenting or a financial matter and on the specifics of each individual case.

 It is important that parties comply with their duty to provide full and frank disclosure.
 Disclosure can enable parties to adequately identify and even reduce the issues in dispute.
-During court proceedings, failure to provide disclosure or providing false or misleading information, can result in the Family Court making final orders that are not fair, just or equitable or orders pertaining to parenting arrangements that are not in the best interest of the children.
+During court proceedings, failure to provide disclosure or providing false or misleading information, can result in the court making final orders that are not fair, just or equitable or orders pertaining to parenting arrangements that are not in the best interest of the children.

 What do I have the duty to disclose?

 For financial matters, the duty to disclose relates to any information as to earnings, interests, property, or any other financial resources to which a party has access whether directly or indirectly.

 This can include but is not limited to:

 - Details of assets that you own or are in your possession including valuations or appraisals of these assets;

 - Copies of Pay slips, Group Certificates and/or Centrelink statements;

 - Copies of tax returns, estimates or assessments;